 - The work assignment will be included in the youth's treatment plan. - The youth will voluntarily perform the work activities. - Work activities will comply with federal, state, and local laws and regulations.

 For residential services.
-Under certain circumstances, youth may be given the opportunity to work within the treatment units on jobs that are valued at varying amounts and that are time-limited.
-Additional work opportunities may be available to youth if clinically approved as long as the work fits with in the treatment plan for the youth.
+Under certain circumstances youth may be given the opportunity to work within the treatment units on jobs that are valued at varying amounts and are time-limited.